 The calculation of gravimetric and volumetric capacities is based on the following formulae:

-where $D_g$ and $D_v$ are gravimetric and volumetric capacities, $n$ is the elementary charge of the working ion for each unit cell, $e$ is the elementary charge, and $W_u$ and $V_u$ are the mass and volume of a single unit cell.
+where $D_g$ and $D_v$ are the gravimetric and volumetric capacities, $n$ is the number of electrons transferred from the working ion per unit cell, $e$ is the elementary charge, and $W_u$ and $V_u$ are the mass and volume of a single unit cell.

-Figure \ref{overlook_ion} illustrates the distribution of working ions in the dataset, reflecting current trends in battery research.
-Lithium dominates, accounting for 43.6\% of the entries and therefore reflecting its widespread use in commercial rechargeable batteries.
-Magnesium follows as the second most common ion at 25.6\%, underscoring growing interest in multivalent-ion systems.
-This distribution highlights lithium's central in battery technologies while simultaneously showcasing recent efforts to explore multivalent chemistries such as Mg, Ca, Zn, and Al, alongside alternative alkali-ion system like Na and K.
+Figure \ref{overlook_ion} illustrates the distribution of working ions in the dataset, which reflects contemporary research interests in battery research.
+Lithium of course dominates, accounting for 43.6\% of the entries, due to its widespread use in rechargeable batteries.
+Magnesium follows as the second most common working ion at 25.6\%, as there is growing interest in other working ion systems.
+Whilst this distribution highlights lithium's central role in battery technologies, it also showcases recent efforts to explore multivalent chemistries such as Mg, Ca, Zn, and Al, alongside alternative alkali-ion system like Na and K.

 In this work, the gravimetric capacity, volumetric capacity, and average voltage are adopted as regression targets for the ML optimization scheme.
-The compositions at discharge serve as the ML inputs, because every element participating in the electrochemical charge–discharge cycle is present at that stage, whereas the charged cathode compositions may not include the working-ion species.
-Each discharge composition is therefore featurized, converting it into a numerical vector that can be fed into downstream ML tasks.
+A representation of the materials composition at discharge serves as the ML models input, because every element participating in the electrochemical charge–discharge cycle is present at that stage, whereas the charged cathode compositions may not include the working-ion species.
+As the ML models only take numeric inputs, each of the materials discharged composition must first be featurized.